How Much Pizza Do You Really Need for a Kids’ Party?

 A person lifts a cheesy slice from a pepperoni pizza on a metal stand, perhaps fueling up before an adventure at the nearby amusement park in Idaho.
 Another individual is partially visible in the background.

 One of the biggest birthday party questions isn’t about activities or decorations.
+It’s this:

 “How much pizza do I actually need?”